 The Ice Bucket Challenge that was all over the Facebook in Summer 2014 and that encouraged nominated participants to be filmed having a bucket of ice water poured on their heads and then nominated others to do the same.
 A common stipulation was that nominated participants had 24 hours to comply or forfeit by way of a charitable financial donation.

-Or well known card game Solitaire that is one of the worlds biggest video game of all times.
+Or well-known card game Solitaire that is one of the worlds biggest video game of all times.

-I am sure that if you haven’t played any of these, you definitely have played those „like and share“game in Facebook or something similar.
+I am sure that if you haven’t played any of these, you definitely have played those „like and share“ game in Facebook or something similar.

 What confuses me the most here is this: in case games and challenges are so popular then why we rarely use them in our HR processes?
-We do use them in sales, when we organize sales contests for our sales people or customer service employees.
+We do use them in sales when we organize sales contests for our salespeople or customer service employees.
 This way we are motivating our employees to sell more and reward those who sell the most or reach their goals.

 Work, including recruitment, doesn’t need to be serious.
 It could be fun as well, so let’s make it playful and use gamification to boost it!
 But how to do that?
-Well, for instance, let’s take employee referral program and turn it into game.
+Well, for instance, let’s take employee referral program and turn it into the game.
 To do that you need to:

 – create a challenge: „recommend your friend to work“.
 Ask your employees to recommend their friends to work and count points for that.
 Then create a leaderboard where you are collecting the points of successful hires and/or recommendations.
 People like to compete and compare their achievements with others.
 Which means that to have a leaderboard is a must.
-So have the leaderboard publicly available either on your company intranet, digital screens or mailing list (but you can of course use a special app to do that).
+So have the leaderboard publicly available either on your company intranet, digital screens or mailing list (but you can, of course, use a special app to do that).

 Welcome to the game!